Welcome to The Barn

 Our teaching staff is highly qualified, experienced and enthusiastic and they make the difference in improving outcomes for children.
 Teachers role model language and positive social interactions; they use sustained shared thinking in interactions with children; they have a good knowledge of the EYFS and pedagogy and child development; they support children in resolving conflicts and they work together with parents to support children's learning.

-We timetable one teacher to every five children so that we are able to meet the individual needs of each child through quality interactions, helping them to make best progress.
+We timetable one teacher to a maximum of six children so that we are able to meet the individual needs of each child through quality interactions, helping them to make best progress.
 Our low child-adult ratios facilitate supporting, extending and consolidating the learning opportunities for all children as they have fun exploring, discovering and being curious in a positive, stimulating environment.